thongraegu/rtop/README.md

 # rtop

 `rtop` is a terminal system monitor built with Rust and `ratatui`.
-It provides a compact, real-time view of CPU, GPU, memory, disk, and top processes.
+It provides a compact, real-time view of CPU, GPU, memory, disk, and top processes with ability to kill processes.

 ## Hardware Support